 So here are two ways that I’m training myself to use fewer words.
 The first method?
 I’m recording quick anecdotes on my voice memo app, listening to myself, and practicing those stories using different word choices.
 I’m identifying where I pause (or don’t) and then making different choices.
 If you do that a few times, you’ll hear opportunities to use a period at the end of a sentence and stop talking.

-Listen, I’m communicating more effectively with my husband and clients.
-Progress is possible.
+Listen, progress is possible.
+I’m now communicating more effectively with clients.
 You can improve, too.
 It just takes a vocal coach, a little practice, and a willingness to be a good student.

 Fewer words, baby.
 That’s one lesson from Ita that works, and she’s not even paying me to write this.
 I’m paying her for these lessons.
 Totally worth it!